WHY DO WE FALL ILL?

-- Direct Contact(including sexual contact): By handshaking, kissing, contact with body lesions, sexual contact. e.g. common cold, tuberculosis, chicken pox, warts etc. Sex Transmitted diseases (STD) are Syphilis, AIDS, gonorrhea.
+- Direct Contact(including sexual contact): By handshaking, kissing, contact with body lesions, sexual contact. e.g. common cold, tuberculosis, chicken pox, warts etc. Sex Transmitted diseases (STD) are Syphilis, AIDS, gonorrhoea.

 - Through vectors: Animals, Flies, Mosquitos etc. carry infecting agent from sick person to healthy person.
-Vector borne diseases are: rabies, malaria, dengue, yellow fever, dysentery, diarrhea etc.
+Vector-borne diseases are rabies, malaria, dengue, yellow fever, dysentery, diarrhoea etc.

 (d) intestinal tract

 Q45: What is the alternate name of brain fever?
 Which vector is responsible for this disease?